cameron-cs/diffusion-models/README.md

 The device (CPU or GPU) used for training is determined by the configuration and is accessed through PyTorch’s `torch.device` method.
 This ensures that computations leverage available hardware for optimal performance.

 ### Dataset loader
 The dataset loader, defined in `create_cifar10_dataset`, handles the loading of image data from the CIFAR-10 dataset.
-It applies preprocessing steps like normalization and data augmentation, providing the data in batches through an iterable data loader.
+It applies preprocessing steps like normalisation and data augmentation, providing the data in batches through an iterable data loader.

-### Model and optimizer initialization
+### Model and optimiser initialisation
-The function initializes the model based on the architecture defined in the configuration.
+The function initialises the model based on the architecture defined in the configuration.
 It then wraps the model in `torch.nn.DataParallel` to enable multi-GPU training.
-The optimizer, typically AdamW, is configured with a learning rate and weight decay, providing adaptive learning based on gradient updates.
+The optimiser, typically AdamW, is configured with a learning rate and weight decay, providing adaptive learning based on gradient updates.

-### Trainer and checkpoint initialization
+### Trainer and checkpoint initialisation
 A Gaussian diffusion trainer object is created to handle model training.
 The checkpoint manager, `ModelCheckpoint`, manages model states, saving the best checkpoints during training.

 ### Training loop
 The function enters the training loop, iterating over the number of epochs specified in the configuration.

 ### Batch processing
 For each batch, the data loader provides input images and their corresponding labels.
 These are transferred to the designated device for GPU/CPU-based computation.
-The optimizer's gradients are zeroed before each iteration to prevent gradient accumulation.
+The optimiser's gradients are seroed before each iteration to prevent gradient accumulation.

 ### Forward and backward pass
 The images and labels are fed to the trainer's `forward` method to compute the loss.
-The loss is then backpropagated to compute gradients, which the optimizer uses to adjust the model parameters.
-This iterative process minimizes the loss function over time.
+The loss is then backpropagated to compute gradients, which the optimiser uses to adjust the model parameters.
+This iterative process minimises the loss function over time.

 ### Loss tracking
 After each batch, the loss is aggregated to compute the average loss over the epoch.
 This metric helps in tracking model performance.